Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 While for `@azure/ms-rest-nodeauth`, you would use `@azure/ms-rest-azure-env` to specify a national cloud, on `@azure/identity`, you will need to provide an `authorityHost` through the credentials' constructor and the correct `scope` through the `getToken` method.

 `@azure/identity` offers a utility object `AzureAuthorityHosts` that contains authority hosts of common national clouds.
-Here's an example on how to authenticate with national clouds using `@azure/identity`:
+Here's an example of authenticating with national clouds using `@azure/identity`:

 ```ts
 import { AzureAuthorityHosts, ClientSecretCredential } from "@azure/identity";